 Not only does pain keep us cornered, but its mere possibility always accompanies and frightens us.
-But when the pain has already manifested itself effectively, the agnostic (frustrated stoic philosopher) seems singularly cruel when he says, for example, that the unbearable suffering of the terminally ill “is neither good nor bad”.
+But when the pain has already manifested itself effectively, the agnostic (frustrated stoic philosopher) seems singularly cruel when he says, for example, that the unbearable suffering of the terminally ill “is neither good nor bad.”

-5: This was, it seems, one of Cabrera’s favorite directors, devoting several studies to him in the book De Hitchcock a Greenaway…, mentioned before.
+5: It seems this was one of Cabrera’s favorite film directors, devoting several studies to him in the book “De Hitchcock a Greenaway.”
 It seems that his favorite “Greenaway” were The Baby of Mâcon and The Pillow Book, which is not surprising.

 10. Negative inviolability

-A nuance of my ethical-negative thought that has never been well understood is that the sensitive and moral disvalue of human life provides us with what I call a “negative inviolability”: no one has the right to harm, offend or eliminate human life, unless one’s own⁶.
+An aspect of my ethical-negative thought that has never been well understood is that the sensible and moral lack of value of human life provides us with what I call a “negative inviolability”: no one has the right to harm, offend or eliminate human life, except one’s own life⁶.
 The usual affirmative prejudice stipulates that only something valuable can be inviolable.
-Being life disvaluable in its being, how is it understood that it is inviolable?
+Being life not valuable in its being, how is it understood to be inviolable?

-That is why, in negative ethics, we can not kill (a coincidence with the Christian decalogue that my Nietzschean friends do not forgive).
+That is why, in negative ethics, we cannot kill (a coincidence with the Christian Decalogue that my Nietzschean friends do not forgive).
 The negative inviolability, in any case, is good for those who are already here, but it does not make sense to create someone to have it.

-6: Cf. Cabrera Julio, Crítica de la moral afirmativa, Parte IV, 2, p.
+6: Cf. Cabrera Julio, Crítica de la moral afirmativa, Part IV, 2, p.
 198.

-“Happiness” does not have this “immediacy” that is usually attributed to it: it is a complex construction.
+“Happiness” does not have this “immediacy” that is usually attributed to it: it is a complex human construction.

 14. Little to offer